jenkinsci/git-plugin/README.md

 ## Contributing to the Plugin

 Plugin source code is hosted on [GitHub](https://github.com/jenkinsci/git-plugin).
-New feature proposals and bug fix proposals should be submitted as [pull requests](https://help.github.com/articles/creating-a-pull-request).
+New feature proposals and bug fixes should be submitted as [pull requests](https://help.github.com/articles/creating-a-pull-request).
 Fork the repository, prepare your change on your forked copy, and submit a pull request.
 Your pull request will be evaluated